 Goldman Sachs predicts that if Trump imposes tariffs after his election, the euro may fall below parity against the dollar, with a drop of 8-10%.

-A rally began in the last quarter of last year, but the tailwinds behind it are vanishing.
-First, US core inflation has outpaced the eurozone's for months, while the benchmark interest rate is now much higher in the US.
+A rally in the euro began in the last quarter of the previous year, but the momentum is fading.
+U.S. core inflation has consistently outpaced that of the eurozone, resulting in significantly higher benchmark interest rates in the U.S.

-German Finance Minister Christian Lindner warned that if the US kicked off a trade war with the EU, there could be retaliation.
-The hawkish tone is not surprising given the EU's reaction in 2018.
+German Finance Minister Christian Lindner cautioned that a U.S. trade war with the EU could provoke retaliation, reflecting a hawkish stance reminiscent of the EU's response in 2018.

-In the first half of 2024, Germany exported more goods to the US than to China.
-EU has accused Beijing of aid to Putin's war effort and hence a playbook to de-risk from its former top trading partner.
+In the first half of 2024, Germany exported more goods to the U.S. than to China, especially as the EU has accused Beijing of supporting Putin's war effort, leading to a strategic shift away from its former top trading partner.

 German car exports would be particularly hard hit, down 32%, said ifo.
 The industry is already struggling as Chinese EVs have been increasingly popular among local customers over time.